How To Become an International Disaster Relief Worker

 Many people eager to help think they can just show up in a disaster area and ask to be put to work.
 If they do use you, it will likely be for tasks such as handing out food or being a runner.
 While this can be helpful, many aid organisations actually prefer not to have random volunteers on site.
 A disaster site is a highly organised and structured place and unskilled volunteers can impede operations.

 If you are serious about becoming a disaster relief worker, you’ll need to acquire a suitable qualification.
 If you want to help with casualties, then study a doctor or nursing degree and join Doctors Without Borders.
+Apart from that, you could always hone your skills by taking online courses and get advanced medical certification in life-saving skills.
 If you’re interested in rebuilding infrastructure, study engineering.
 A degree in international studies or disaster and emergency management is another way to enter the field.
 Studying one or more foreign languages will also be useful.

 What attributes do you need to work in disaster relief?